1952-55: State Scholar at University College, London.

 1955: Fellow, Royal Geographical Society

-1955: Fulbright Scholar at University College, Oxford, and to travel to University of Washington.
+1955: Fulbright Scholar at University College, Oxford and the University of Washington.

 1958: Elected to Sigma Xi.